rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 * **auth.js:** The file where the firebase authentication API will be defined to sign up, sign in, sign out etc. a user in your application.
 It is the interface between the official firebase API and your React application.

 Let's start with the configuration.
 First, copy the configuration from your firebase dashboard on their website to your application in a configuration object.
-Make sure to replace the capslock part with your own copied configuration.
+Make sure to replace the caps lock part with your own copied configuration.

 In *src/firebase/firebase.js* file: